PCRuniversum/PCRedux/paper/paper.md

 Amplification curve characteristics such a the hook effect are challenging during the amplification curve classification.
-Features from amplification curves can be extract by the `pcrfit_parallel` function. `pcrfit_parallel` perfroms in parallel multiple analyis on the curve data such as changepoint analysis, regression analyis, model fitting to qPCR data.
+Features from amplification curves can be extract by the `pcrfit_parallel` function. `pcrfit_parallel` performs in parallel multiple analysis on the curve data such as changepoint analysis, regression analysis, model fitting to qPCR data.
 They are intended for the creation of models that predict a class (positive, ambigous, negative qPCR reaction) from input features (slope, hook effect, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,
 @ritz_qpcr:_2008, @Febrero_Bande_2012, @james_ecp:_2013) and us (e.g.,
 @roediger_RJ_2013, @rodiger_chippcr:_2015). qPCR amplification curves my
 exhibit hook effect [@barratt_improving_2002].
-Besides previously proposed approaches offerst package the `hookreg` function was introduced to determine if an amplification curve exhibits this characteristics.
+Besides previously proposed approaches offers package the `hookreg` function was introduced to determine if an amplification curve exhibits this characteristics.

 ![](hookreg.png)<!-- -->